zeeshan1/Sass-Starter-project/README.md

 ### SVG Sprite

-This will allow us to create svg sprites for project. just need to put images in folder
+This will allow us to create svg sprites for project. just need to put the svg icons in app/assets/images/icons and run

 ```sh
 $ gulp icons